kemitchell/square-one-forms/confidentiality-ip.md

 ### State Law Exclusions

-If you work in a state with laws that limit the intellectual property rights that terms like these can assign to the company, _New Intellectual Property_ does not include any rights that can't legally be assigned under that law.
+If you work in a state with laws that limit the _Intellectual Property Rights_ that terms like these can assign to the company, _New Intellectual Property_ does not include any rights that can't legally be assigned under that law.
 Examples of those state laws include:

 - California Labor Code section 2870
 - Delaware Code Annotated title 19 section 805